Web Frameworks, Coding Guidelines, Quality Control, and the Craft of Web Development

 What makes for the craft of web development?
 Defining this seems useful but also not trivial.
 I believe that being able to do things by yourself (without tooling) and consistently doing so at a high level are part of that definition.

 What makes for craft when we look at HTML/CSS frameworks; at HTML/CSS coding guidelines; at website quality control?
 What do you think?
 From my end I’ve addressed this in former O’Reilly books on these topics.
-And it’s what this article recaps, lightly updated as O’Reilly released these titles back to me, allowing me to re-publish and improve them.
+And it’s what this article recaps, lightly updated as O’Reilly released these titles back to me, allowing me to improve and re-publish them.

 It follows, then, a view at the craft of web development related to frameworks, guidelines, and quality control, and as seen from 2015, 2016, and 2021:

 Professional web development is about quality.
 Quality is not easy to define, but one part of it is tailored code.
 External frameworks without customization options are impossible for users to tailor, and a pain for developers.
 Internal frameworks are much easier to handle and generally the way to go.
 Good frameworks aim for the highest quality—to be tailored, usable, and extensible.
 Framework users should follow the documentation and not overwrite framework code.
 Framework developers should have principles, a prototype, quality management tools, a maintenance plan, and healthy interest in documentation.
 And still, things can go wrong.

 HTML/CSS Coding Guidelines

 Coding guidelines govern how we write code.